SystemsCyber/TruckCapeProjects/SocketCAN/README.md

 5. Set the variable DIRECTORY_NAME in tcpCANrxClient.py to appropriate logging directory.
 (Default is where tcpCANrxServer.py is stored.)
 6. Execute tcpCANrxClient.py

-# Regarding tcpCANClient.py and tcpCANServer.py
+# Regarding tcpCANClient.py, tcpCANServer.py, and rxServers.py

 **These scripts are used to establish a control server that accepts request to transfer and receive CAN data on different interface.**

 **tcpCANServer.py** should be hosted on the node connect to the vehicle interface.
 - Running on a BeagleBone might require editing the file /etc/hosts to an appropriate IP address for the hostname.

-**tcpCANClient.py** should be executed on the machine where CAN related commands are required.
+**tcpCANClient.py** should be executed on the machine where CAN data is desired.

 The server accepts commands from TCP packets in the following format.